Biden, under fire for comments on segregationists, gave eulogies for Strom Thurmond, Robert Byrd

 CLICK HERE TO GET THE FOX NEWS APP

 Biden called Booker on Thursday to smooth things over, two Biden campaign sources told Fox News.

-The sources said they wouldn’t comment further on the substance of the call.
+“Cory shared directly what he said publicly - including helping Vice President Biden understand why the word 'boy' is painful to so many.
+Cory believes that Vice President Biden should take responsibility for what he said and apologize to those who were hurt,” Booker campaign spokeswoman Sabrina Singh said.

-Fox News’ Judson Berger, Mike Emanuel, Talia Kaplan and Paul Steinhauser contributed to this report.
+Fox News’ Judson Berger, Courtney Crawford, Mike Emanuel, Talia Kaplan and Paul Steinhauser contributed to this report.